ThaminduR/spark-privacy-preserver/README.md

 ## Requirements

-Requirements for each submodule is given under relevant topic
+Requirements for submodules are given under each topic.

 ## Installation